 For further information please contact the Confucius Institute on +61 8313 4798.

 - The Program

-On weekends students are free to explore Jinan and surrounds and practice their newly acquired Chinese language skills!
-Christmas day will be a holiday for students to get together.
+On weekends students are also free to explore Jinan and surrounds and practice their newly acquired Chinese language skills!

-The group then departs Jinan by train to Beijing, to see the famous sights of the Great Wall, the Forbidden City and the Temple of Heaven.
-After the tour concludes in January participants depart Beijing for return to Australia (or stay on in China if you prefer).
+Following the final exam, the group departs Jinan by train to Qufu to tour around Confucius' home town.
+There will be visits to heritage sites including Confucius House, Temple and Forest.
+The following day students leave for Beijing, to see the famous sights such as of the Great Wall.
+After the tour concludes participants depart Beijing for return to Australia (or stay on in China if you prefer).

 Non-award students are also able to join, if you're interested please contact firstname.lastname@example.org to confirm the price.

 - Twin share accommodation

 - Daily breakfast and some other meals

 - Cultural activities at Shandong University and excursions that are part of the study program

 Items not included in the price and students take into account: